-IFRS 9 incorporates the requirements of IAS 39 for de-recognition of financial assets and financial liabilities without substantive amendments.
-However, it contains specific guidance for the accounting when the modification of a financial instrument not measured at FVTPL does not result in derecognition.
+IFRS 9 contains specific guidance for the accounting when the modification of a financial instrument not measured at FVTPL does not result in derecognition.
 Under IFRS 9, the lender recalculates the gross carrying amount of the financial asset (or the amortised cost of the financial liability) by discounting the modified contractual cash flows at the original effective interest rate and recognising any resulting adjustment as a modification gain or loss in profit or loss.